QuKunLab/APEC/README.md

 Input parameters:

     -s:       The project path that contains data, work, matrix, peak, result and figure folders.
+    --format: read fragment count matrix from csv or mtx file, default=csv.
     --nc:     Number of cell clusters.
 If nc=0, it will be predicted by Louvain algorithm. default=0.
     --ngroup: Number of accessons, default=600.
     --norm:   score or probability; set normalization method, default=zscore.
     --hc:     Run hierarchical clustering or not, would be very slow for more than 3000 cells.
-              If hc=no, only Louvain clustering will be applied. default=yes.
+              If hc=no, only Louvain clustering will be applied. default=no.

 Output files important to users: